 After breast augmentation, many women are told their breast implants “will settle” and “not to worry” about implants that appear too high.
 While this is true to some extent, implants should be close to their final position by two weeks.
 This is when scar tissue forms, acting to hold the implant in its final position.
 Massage and “breast bands” can help during the first couple weeks.
 Sometimes high positioning is a result of surgical error in placement or submuscular position that prevents the implant from achieving its proper position.

-Incomplete Muscle Release (Breast Move, Pushed to the Side)
+Incomplete Muscle Release (Breast Moves, Pushed to the Side)

 Too many plastic surgeons place all their implants under the pectoralis muscle.